 Inflation can lead you to take money out of banks and low-interest investments to buy a physical object that might better hold its worth, such as real estate.

 Real estate is often viewed as a hedge against inflation.
 Since home values and rent prices tend to increase during periods when inflation rises, it could offer some protection for your money.

-A savings account at a bank will offer some relief, but the interest rates don’t always balance with the rate of inflation.
+The best savings account at a bank will offer some relief, but the interest rates don’t always balance with the rate of inflation.
 On the other hand, it’s better than leaving your money under your mattress.